gen8bit/Export_VMs_Hyper-v/README.md

 After finish the export backup, the script compress every backup with 7za (this may take a long time).

-NOTE: You need 7za en the script directory, download the Windows cli versión | http://www.7-zip.org/download.html Windows Server SAGE and script
+NOTE: You need 7za en the script directory, download the Windows cli versión | http://www.7-zip.org/download.html